 The introduction of television in America prompted a number of technical experiments designed to maintain public interest in cinema.
 In 1952, the Cinerama process, using three projectors and a wide, deeply curved screen together with multi-track surround sound, was premiered.
 It gave audiences a sense of greater involvement and proved extremely popular.
 However, it was technically cumbersome, and widescreen cinema did not begin to be extensively used until the introduction of CinemaScope in 1953 and Todd-AO in 1955, both of which used single projectors.
 CinemaScope had optically squeezed images on 35mm film which were expanded laterally by the projector lens to fit the width of the screen; Todd-AO used film 70mm wide.
 By the end of the 1950s, the shape of the cinema screen had effectively changed, with aspect ratios of either 1:2.35 or 1:1.66 becoming standard.

 Specialist large-screen systems using 70mm film have also been developed.
-The most successful of these has been IMAX, which in 2008 had 311 screens around the world.
-For many years IMAX cinemas have showed films specially made in its unique 2D or 3D formats, but they are increasingly showing versions of popular feature films which have been digitally re-mastered in the IMAX format, often with additional scenes or 3D effects.
+The most successful of these has been IMAX, which today has more than 1,000 screens worldwide.
+For many years IMAX cinemas have showed films specially made in its unique 2D or 3D formats, but they are increasingly showing versions of popular feature films which have been digitally remastered in the IMAX format, often with additional scenes or 3D effects.